Can I use blue lights on my car in Florida? South Florida Criminal Defense Attorney answers

 Any person who uses blue lights, who is not a law enforcement officer approved to have blue lights on their car, will be committing a criminal act.

-If convicted, having blue lights on your car in Florida is a first-degree misdemeanor which leads to penalties in the form of up to one year in county jail, up to one year of probation, and fines up to $1,000.
+If arrested, charged with a crime for blue lights and subsequently convicted for having blue lights on your car in Florida - it is a first-degree misdemeanor which leads to penalties in the form of up to 1 year in county jail, up to one year of probation, and fines up to $1,000.

 Why Can’t I Use Blue Lights on My Car in Florida?